Elizabeth Garrett Anderson School Street

 You can see the full design for the improvements outside the school gates below and on the right-hand side of this page under 'Useful Documents'.

-Final design of physical improvements outside EGA school entrances on Donegal Street and Rodney Street
+Final design of physical improvements outside EGA school entrances on Donegal Street and Rodney Street.

 This project aims to deliver better air quality around schools by reducing the negative environmental impacts of traffic and idling vehicles.
 We are also looking to make the area safer for students and the wider community through a reduction in road danger due to decreased traffic.

-Next steps for the EGA School Street
+EGA School Street

 The School Street will include: